 Today, Gentle Students, we will finish our examination of things past.

 Homework & Class Material:

-- ✓ HW: Write a one-page reaction report about this unit.
-This will be handed in by our next class (again, either by e-mail or in person would be fine).
+- ✓ HW: Write a one-page report about something in this unit.
+This could be a topic, a word, a person, or even a related topic.
+Your report will be handed in by our next class (again, either by e-mail or in person would be fine).